sorinfratila/pleo-ch/README.md

 - in TypeScript
 - with localization support for en and ro;

-## Development server
+## Development server and how to run

-Run `ng serve` for a dev server.
+First run `npm install` and afterwards `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+For the app to show some data, please make sure you have [the API](https://github.com/sorinfratila/frontend-challenge) running.

 ## Build